Louisa McGrath – 18 November 2015 - dublininquirer.com

 Wolfe Tone Park (Square) DublinWolfe Tone Park (Square) Dublin

-Photos added by www.wolfetonepark.com
+Photos added by wolfetonepark.com

 Taking Back the Park